zeppaman/install-mongo-db-as-service/README.md

 It is not a complicate procedure, but it need some time to understand commands and run them.
 This script allow you to perform an installation just with one click.

 ### How to install mongo db as a service
+First off all download and install mongo db.
+You can pick last version and run the wizard as usual.
 Double click on "InstallAsService.ps1" and follow wizard.
 That's all, folks ;-) During wizard will be asked for settings, each of them comes with a default value so you just need to press "next" "next" "next" if you dont'mind to customize installation.